 What kind of clothing and gear do I need?

 We lead a wide variety of adventures all over the world, and the suggested clothing and gear lists can vary dramatically.
 On the individual trip page you can find the link to the packing checklist that corresponds to that trip, or we will send you a customized packing list several months before your tour.

 How much luggage should I limit myself to?

 On most trips everything for a 5-8 day tour should fit into a medium sized suitcase with wheels.
 You will be responsible for managing the transport of any special personal gear you wish to bring, skis or snowboards for our winter Alpine adventures, or perhaps you want to bring your own bike for your bike tour.
-Keep in mind that excellent bikes, both road and mountain, are included with all of our bike tours, both group and self-guided.
+Keep in mind that excellent bikes, both road and mountain, are included with all of our bike tours.
 They will be delivered to you at the beginning of your tour, and picked up on the last day.
 Also be aware that the airlines are sticking to their requirements for checked and carry-on baggage, contact your airline for details on their restrictions.
 Either an easy-to-carry backpack or soft-sided luggage with wheels and a handle are recommended for traveling to most destinations.
 On many tours you will have to manage your own luggage throughout the tour, (with the exception of luggage that is being transported while you are on walking on a trail, or biking on the road).
 Often we are staying in a historic district, which means everyone will need to carry their own bags from the bus to the hotel at some point during the trip.
 NOTE: Some tours have porterage included, refer to individual trip details.
 Traveling with a backpack or wheeling your bag is much easier than struggling to carry everything in your hands.
 Luggage suggestions can vary depending on the destination, we will advise you of any special weight restrictions or bag requirements.

 What if the exchange rate changes before my trip?